wdi-sg/gitbook-2018/05-express/express-auth/mongoose/02createuser.md

   ```js
   user.validPassword('password'); // return true or false
   ```
-* To hide the hash from the user object, we'll *override* an instance method called `toJSON`, which will leave the hash out of the user's JSON object.
+* To hide the hash from the user object, we'll *override* the option of an instance method called `toJSON`, which will leave the hash out of the user's JSON object.
   * **Example**
   ```js
   user.toJSON(); // returns { name: 'Brian', email: 'bh@ga.co' }